loosely-covered/set-lists/README.md

 `pandoc -d _defaults.yml -M title='Murphys 2020-01-08' $(cat 2020-01-08-Murphys.txt) -o 2020-01-08-Murphys.pdf`

-for each Set List.  **Please be patient**; it may take a few minutes for the PDF to get generated.
+for each Set List.  **Please be patient**; it may take a few minutes for the Set List PDF to get generated.

-If using VSCode locally, the `.vscode/tasks.json` file enables building an open Set list with Cmd-Shift-B.  To create a Master Set List locally, run `ls ./lead-sheet/*.md > 2020-01-04-Master.txt`.
+The Master Set List automatically gets updated each time there's a change ??? by running the following command:

+`pandoc -d _defaults.yml -M title="Master Set List $(date +%F)" ./lead-sheet/*.md  -o "Master-Set-List.pdf"`

 ## Create a New Lead Sheet